 During the spring and summer, you can watch the Reno Aces play at Greater Nevada Field.
 And what better way to spend time together as a family than a baseball game?
 As the minor league affiliates of the Arizona Diamondbacks, the Aces play upwards of 60 home games, and have all kinds of special events and promotions.
 After every Friday night home game, the park holds a firework show you don’t want to miss.
 So grab the kids, some peanuts and Cracker Jacks and enjoy the game and the show!

-The largest zoo in Nevada, Sierra Safari is home to over two hundred animals and over forty different species.
+The largest zoo in Nevada, Sierra Nevada Zoological Park is home to over two hundred animals and over forty different species.
 Some of their more exotic animals include lemurs, zebras, camels, leopards, monkeys, lions and tigers!
 The zoo is run by a staff of volunteers, and their goal is to foster compassion for and knowledge about animals and the environment by bringing people and animals together.

 Just minutes southeast of Reno, this historic little town is filled with kid-friendly activities that will leave the whole family feeling like they’ve stepped back in time.
 With guided tours around Virginia City, train rides, museums, quirky shops, restaurants and historic sites, it’s your playground to discover this mining town that put Nevada on the map.
 From the famous Comstock Lode silver mine, The Way It Was Museum and Barrels O’ Candy shop – your family will want to see it all.